sampathkumar-hyd/DSND-Capstone/README.md

   2. profile.json
   3. transcript.json

-The reviews.csv is too big to be uploaded into github and hence has been compressed into reviews.zip file and uploaded.
-You should unzip the file into reviews.csv before executing the notebook.
+The transcript.json is too big to be uploaded into github and hence has been compressed into transcript.json.zip file and uploaded.
+You should unzip the file into transcript.json before executing the notebook.

-The project also consists of a notebook to show case the actual analysis - DSND-Airbnb-Seattle.ipynb
+The project also consists of a notebook to show case the actual analysis - Starbucks_Capstone_notebook.ipynb

 ### Results
-The main findings of the code can be found at the post available [here](https://medium.com/@vskumar/how-do-you-price-your-property-in-airbnb-808b488c7230).
+The main findings of the code can be found at the post available [here](https://medium.com/@vskumar/will-they-or-wont-they-991b48957b2c).

 ### Licensing, Authors, and Acknowledgements<a name="licensing"></a>
-The data for this analysis was downloaded from [Kaggle](https://www.kaggle.com/airbnb/seattle/data).
+The data for this analysis was downloaded from Udacity and Starbucks.
 Otherwise, feel free to use the code here as you would like!